verrazzano/docs/content/en/docs/setup/private-registry/private-registry-full-distribution.md

 ---
-title: Install in a Disconnected Environment
+title: Use a Private Registry
-description: Learn how to install Verrazzano in a disconnected environment
+description: Set up Verrazzano using a private container registry
 Weight: 4
 draft: false
 ---

-## Use a private registry
+You may chose to install Verrazzano from a private registry, particularly if you are in a disconnected environment.

 Installing Verrazzano using a private Docker-compliant container registry requires the following: